keeperdao/kips/KIP-22/KIP-22.md

 As of the time of this proposal, the Save APY can be broken down as follows: 55% of it is coming from lending interest revenues on Aave & Compound, 22.5% from our AMM swap fees & the remaining 22.5% from platform rewards liquidation.
 It would mean that 25% of Save yield is independent of lending protocol and their inherent risk.

-## Keeper DAO opportunity with mStable
+## Rook DAO opportunity with mStable

 mStable Save is a stablecoin-agnostic savings platform for DAOs.
 Looking closely at Rook treasury, we think such a utilization move could make sense.